SonarSource/helm-chart-sonarqube/charts/sonarqube-dce/README.md

 * Set `initSysctl.enabled` to **false**.
 This parameter would run **root** `sysctl` commands, while those sysctl-related values should be set by the Kubernetes administrator at the node level (see [here](#elasticsearch-prerequisites))
 * Set `initFs.enabled` to **false**.
 This parameter would run **root** `chown` commands.
 The parameter exists to fix non-posix, CSI, or deprecated drivers.

-### Renaming major values
+### ApplicationNodes renamed to applicationNodes

-Before SonarQube Server Datacenter 10.8, we had a difference in naming convention between `.Values.searchNodes` and `.Values.ApplicationNodes`, one is pure camelCase, the other has a starting Capital.
-While a minor difference, we promote cleanCode at Sonar and this is a clear maintanability inconsistency issue.
+Prior to SonarQube Server Datacenter 10.8, we used a different naming conventions for `searchNodes` and `ApplicationNodes`.
+Specifically, we used the [Camel Case](https://en.wikipedia.org/wiki/Camel_case) notation in the former and not in the latter.
+While this can be viewed as a minor difference, we promote [Clean Code](https://www.sonarsource.com/solutions/clean-code/) at Sonar and this is a clear maintanability (and inconsistency) issue.

-For user starting from 10.8 we advise everyone to rename your `ApplicationNodes` to `applicationNodes`.

-While this is a straightforward change for users, the internal logic for being cross-compatible without rewriting all files is pretty difficult.
-Hence please report any bug to https://community.sonarsource.com/

-PS: if you are interested in the technical details please take a look at this [PR](https://github.com/SonarSource/helm-chart-sonarqube/pull/586)
+Starting from 10.8, we advise users to rename your `ApplicationNodes` to `applicationNodes`.
+While this is a straightforward change for users, ensuring cross-compability between both usage is challenging (if you are interested in the technical implementation, please take a look at this [PR](https://github.com/SonarSource/helm-chart-sonarqube/pull/586)).

+Please report any encountered bugs to https://community.sonarsource.com/.

 #### Cpu and memory settings